intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 There is a `SpecConstantsPass` LLVM IR pass which:
 1. Assigns numeric IDs to specialization constants found in the linked module.
-2. Brings IR to the form expected by the SPIR-V translator (format of the expected IR is covered in "Transformation of LLVM IR to SPIR-V friendly IR form" section)
+2. Transforms IR to either:
+  a.
+The form expected by the SPIR-V translator (format of the
+     expected IR is covered in "Transformation of LLVM IR to SPIR-V friendly IR form" section).
+  b.
+The form which is used for emulating specialization constants.
 3. Collects and provides \<Symbolic ID\> =\> \<numeric IDs + additional info\>
    mapping, which is later being used by DPC++ RT to set specialization constant values provided by user (section "Collecting spec constants info and communicating it to DPC++ RT" provides more info on that)

-#### Assignment of numeric IDs to specialization constants
+#### 1. Assignment of numeric IDs to specialization constants

 This task is achieved by maintaining a map, which holds a list of numeric IDs for each encountered symbolic ID of a specialization constant.
 Those IDs are